Mario Artist: Reception

 The Nintendo 64 and 64DD are attached.

 Nintendo World Report described the Mario Artist series as a "spiritual successor to Mario Paint".
 IGN collectively described the Mario Artist suite as a layperson's analog to professional quality graphics development software.
 They stated that the combination of the 64DD's mass writability and the Nintendo 64's 3D graphics allowed Nintendo to "leave CD systems behind", by offering "something that couldn't be done on any other gaming console on the market" to people "who want to unleash their creative talents and perhaps learn a little bit about graphics design on the side".
 The designer of Paint Studio, Software Creations, roughly estimated that 7,500 copies of that game may have been sold.

 IGN rated Paint Studio at 7.0 ("Good") out of 10.
 Peer Schneider described it as a powerful, affordable, and easy-to-use 2D and 3D content creation tool unmatched by other video game consoles, although minimally comparable to personal computer applications.
 He likened it to an edutainment version of Adobe Photoshop for children, and a good neophyte introduction to the Internet.
 He considered Paint Studio to embody Nintendo's originally highly ambitious plans for 64DD, and to thus suffer greatly due to the cancellation of most Paint Studio-integrated disk games and the application's incompatibility with cartridge-based games.

 Rating it at 8.2 ("Great") out of 10, IGN called Talent Studio the 64DD's "killer app" with a graphical interface that is "so easy to use that anyone can figure it out after a few minutes", and featuring "breathtaking motion-captured animation".

 Legacy

 Polygon Studio contains the minigame, "Sound Bomber", which consists of several microgames.
 This concept, envisioned by programmer Kouichi Kawamoto, inspired the creation of the WarioWare series.

 Talent Studio gave rise to an unreleased GameCube prototype called Stage Debut, which in turn yielded character design features which became the Mii, the Mii Channel, and features of other games such as Wii Tennis.

-Donkey Kong Bananza pays homage to Mario Artist by featuring a game mode called DK Artist, where players can craft 3D sculptures reminiscent of the creative experience in Polygon Studio.